- Position: Midfielder

 After a breakout performance at the 2002 World Cup in Korea, Mastroeni emerged as a rock in the defensive midfield for the USMNT and the Colorado Rapids.
 He played in his second World Cup for Bruce Arena in June of 2006, and had a major role in the 2007 Gold Cup win.

 Mastroeni won the 2010 MLS Cup with the Rapids.
 With 225 appearances with Colorado, Mastroeni spent his final season with the Los Angeles Galaxy.
 He retired in 2013 and joined the Rapids front office staff as special assistant to the Technical Director.
-He became the team’s head coach at the start of the 2014 MLS season.
+He became the team's head coach at the start of the 2014 MLS season.
+Mastroeni left the Rapids in Aug, 2017.
+He joined the Houston Dynamo as an assistant coach in Nov, 2019.

 2009: Started both June Qualifiers.
 Part of the squad for the Confederations Cup.